We know meditation can make you healthier, but thick as well! Actually, we’re talking about cortical thickness, the good kind!

 Not so.
 It is found that positive benefits, such as lowering of blood pressure, can happen almost immediately upon taking up meditation.

 Other myths are that you must meditate for hours at a time, or that you’re too old to start.
 Again wrong.
-It’s been shown that as little as 10 minutes every day can produce really good results – fast!
+It’s been shown that as little as 10 to 20 minutes every day can produce really good results – fast!

 And age makes no difference.
 I’ve known people who took up meditation in their 70s and quickly reversed life-long ill health.

 It’s like exercise.
 Some light exercise for 15 minutes a day is better than trying to run a marathon.
 Same with meditation.
 Often less is more.

 The thing is to be consistent, make it a habit and do it every day.

 Neither do you have to grow a beard, drop out, eat beans for the rest of your life and go all weird (although you can if you want!).
 Many ‘ordinary’ people such as top business execs incorporate meditation into their daily lives.
 They grab a quick15 minutes during lunch break which gets rid of stress and makes them more productive, often making more money into the bargain.

 You can try this experiment for yourself.

 An important study was carried out by Helen Weng and the Center for Investigating Healthy Minds to determine if compassionate meditation not only changed people’s thoughts, but carried over into behaviour.